 Now that you have placed the remaining marks, you can drill out the rest of the holes.

-Keep in mind to save those drill shavings!
-If your kayak is new, you may find quite a bit of shaving inside of it.
-Many times the kayaks are prepped and shipped without cleaning these out!
+Remember to save those drill shavings!
+If your kayak is new, you may find quite a bit of shaving inside.
+Many times, kayaks are prepped and shipped without cleaning them out!

 Sealing Screw Holes in the Kayak